Introduction

 Jacquard is aimed at networks that are unstable, capacity-constrained, and potentially adversarial.
 Nodes may churn, links may degrade quickly, identities may be weak or partially authenticated, and local coordination may be necessary without any reliable global authority.

 That creates two competing pressures.
-The system needs stronger coordination than naive flooding or purely local heuristics, but it also cannot afford to hard-code one routing doctrine such as GPS-based clique membership, singleton leaders, or full consensus on every routing transition.
+The system needs stronger coordination than naive flooding or purely local heuristics.
+It also cannot hard-code one routing doctrine such as GPS-based clique membership, singleton leaders, or full consensus on every routing transition.

 It also needs to support more than one routing engine being present at once.
 A host such as Aura may want to run onion and pathway side by side, migrate traffic gradually from one to the other, or use one engine as a limited lower-layer carrier for another.
 Those are different cases and should not be collapsed into one mechanism.